Should engineer be a protected title? You bet, so you can easily tell if someone’s got the know-how to handle a job safely and effectively.

 The level of title protection varies from state to state, but overall, it’s not permissible to use the title and offer engineering services to the public without a license.
 However, any Joe Schmoe without a degree can call themselves an engineer and get away with it.
 I’ve seen these titles before:

 - Landscape Engineer

-These titles I have no real issue with.
+I have no issues with these titles.
 For the most part, they’re harmless.
-My bigger issue is with people who give themselves titles such as:
+My issue is when people use titles like these:

 - Parts Engineer

 These folks offer their services to the public while delivering shoddy work.
 They lack the education and/or proper experience, creating safety hazards.

 Important Note: California Professional Engineers ACT Section 6734.1 states,